When to visit

 - Must see

-Port Hardy is a fishing and logging town in a sublime natural environment.
-Abundant wildlife in the coastal waters, wilderness parks and woodland habitat make for great viewing, fishing and whale watching.
+Port Hardy is a quaint fishing and logging town in a setting teeming with marine and terrestrial wildlife.
+There are many opportunities for fishing and whale watching.

-While in the area, you must visit Cape Scott Provincial Park*, a truly magnificent area of rugged coastal wilderness that is located at the north-western tip of Vancouver Island, 60 kilometres from Port Hardy.
-The park offers hiking trails of every level and is teeming with a variety of wildlife.
+While in the area, you must visit Cape Scott Provincial Park.
+This truly magnificent area of rugged coastal wilderness at the north-western tip of Vancouver Island, 64 kilometres west of Port Hardy, offers hiking trails of every level.
+The park is home to a wide range of wildlife including bears and wolves: keep an eye out!

 Quatse Salmon Stewardship Centre

-Salmon play a central role in the ecosystem of the waters around Port Hardy, and the ecology of forests and rivers far inland.
+Salmon play a central role in the ecosystem of the waters around Port Hardy.
 The Quatse Salmon Stewardship Centre serves as an interpretive center, salmon hatchery, and educational facility for the public and provides a fascinating glimpse into the world of west coast salmon.
 Visitors of all ages will gain insight into the issues linked to salmon conservation.
+Open daily June-September, from 10 a.m. to 5 p.m.

 The Quatse River Estuary is home to bald eagles.
 The best bird watching spot in Port Hardy is the viewing platform overlooking the marshy wetlands of the estuary, where bald eagles, other birds of prey and seabirds can be seen soaring overhead.